flenniken/statictea/docs/rmFunctions.md

 Create a new list from a list and a callback function.
 The callback function is called for each item in the list and it decides what goes in the list.

-You pass a list, a callback function, and an optional state variable.
+You pass a list to loop over, a list to fill in, a callback function, and an optional state variable.
+The function returns whether the callback stopped early or not.

 ~~~
-listLoop(a: list, callback: func, state: optional any) list
+listLoop(a: list, newList: list, listCallback: func, state: optional any) bool
 ~~~

-The callback gets pasted the index to the item, its value, the new list and the state variable.
-The callback looks at the information and adds to the new list when appropriate.
+The callback gets passed the index to the item, its value, the new item and the state variable.
+The callback looks at the information and adds to the new item when appropriate.
 The callback returns true to stop iterating.

 ~~~
-callback(ix: int, item: any, newList: list, state: optional any) bool
+listCallback(ix: int, item: any, newList: list, state: optional any) bool
 ~~~

 The following example makes a new list [6, 8] from the list [2,4,6,8].
 The callback is called b5.

 ~~~
+newList = []
 list = [2,4,6,8]
-newlist = listLoop(list, b5)
+stopped = listLoop(list, newList, b5)
-=> [6, 8]
+newList => [6, 8]
 ~~~

 Below is the definition of the b5 callback function.